Batman: Earth One: Volume Two

-Meeting with Bruce, Jessica reveals to him that she knows he is Batman since her visit to Wayne Manor; both also declare their love for each other as they kiss.
+Meeting with Bruce, Jessica reveals that she has known his identity as Batman since her visit to Wayne Manor; both also declare their love for each other.
 With new information from Gordon, Bruce discovers the Riddler is targeting the people who Jessica and Harvey are trying to find.
-Bruce is later accused of being the Riddler after the real Riddler frames him in an attempt to divert Gordon's investigation, but Jessica is able to provide Bruce an alibi so he is not arrested.
-During a riot at the police precinct caused by the Riddler, Cobblepot's former henchman Sal Maroni fatally stabs Harvey and then disfigures the right side of his face with a Molotov cocktail before he dies.
+He is later accused of being the Riddler after the real Riddler frames him in an attempt to divert Gordon's investigation, but Jessica is able to provide Bruce an alibi so that he is not arrested.
+During a riot at the police precinct caused by the Riddler, Cobblepot's former henchman Sal Maroni fatally stabs Harvey and disfigures the right side of his face with a Molotov cocktail before he dies.
 Jessica, in her grief, scars the left side of her face by pressing it against Harvey's burns in order to match her face with his.
-After chasing the Riddler through the city, Batman manages to subdue the killer with Jones' assistance.
+After chasing the Riddler through the city, Batman subdues the killer with Jones' assistance.

-After he is cleared of all charges, Bruce generously writes a check to help the city's police department rebuild their precinct.
+After he is cleared of all charges, Bruce generously writes a check to help the police department rebuild their precinct.
 Bullock begins to recover from his alcoholism.
 Batman offers Jones a place in Wayne Manor, seeking his help in finding a location to hide his "Batmobile".
 After Gordon arrests Christopher Black, a police captain who was one of Cobblepot's lieutenants, he is promoted to captain.
-Upon visiting her at the hospital, Bruce discovers that the trauma caused Jessica to develop a split personality based on Harvey's.
-In the epilogue, Bruce finds out through a phone call with Alfred that the attractive woman he met earlier as Batman is not the apartment's resident, but actually a cat burglar who was robbing the building at the time.
+Upon visiting her at the hospital, Bruce discovers that the trauma of Harvey's death has caused Jessica to develop a split personality based on Harvey's.
+In the epilogue, Bruce discovers through a phone call with Alfred that the attractive woman he met earlier as Batman is not the apartment's resident, but actually a cat burglar who was robbing the building at the time.